fedora-infra/rpmautospec/doc/autorelease.rst

 Each element in square brackets indicates an optional item.

-The ``%autorel`` macro accepts these parameters to allow packagers to specify the different portions of the release field:
+The ``%autorelease`` macro accepts these parameters to allow packagers to specify the different portions of the release field:

 * ``-h <hotfix>``: Designates a hotfix release, i.e. enables bumping the